Clemapfel/image_processing/README.md

 # Digital Image Processing

-A small library implement common digital image processing features.
-Intended for teaching and prototyping, not industrial use
+A portable, lightweight C++ Library implementing most common features of digital image processing.
+Intended for educational or personal use only.